-Completion of the four courses listed below with a minimum GPA of 3.00 and no less than a C. Each course will be given over a 8-week period.
+Completion of the four courses listed below with a minimum GPA of 3.00 with no more then one grade with C (C- or below in any class is considered not passing).
+Each course will be given over a 8-week period.
 The courses can be taken in any order.
 This allows students 1) to begin the certificate in either the Fall or Spring Semester and it allows students 2) to complete the certificate in less than one calendar year.